valkey-io/valkey-doc/docs/reference/protocol-spec.md

 ---
-title: "Redis serialization protocol specification"
+title: "Valkey serialization protocol specification"
 linkTitle: "Protocol spec"
 weight: 4
-description: Redis serialization protocol (RESP) is the wire protocol that clients implement
+description: Valkey serialization protocol (RESP) is the wire protocol that clients implement
 aliases:
     - /topics/protocol
 ---

-To communicate with the Redis server, Redis clients use a protocol called REdis Serialization Protocol (RESP).
+To communicate with the Valkey server, Valkey clients use a protocol called REdis Serialization Protocol (RESP).
-While the protocol was designed specifically for Redis, you can use it for other client-server software projects.
+While the protocol was designed specifically for Valkey, you can use it for other client-server software projects.

 RESP is a compromise among the following considerations: